-Presentation of monitoring data 2021: Bayer (ongoing), Syngenta
+Presentation of monitoring data 2022: BASF, Syngenta

-- In 2021, monitoring was carried out in Denmark, France, Germany, Hungary, Ireland, Italy, Poland, Spain and United Kingdom - Field performance of DMIs was good. - In 2020, monitoring was carried out in Denmark, France, Germany, Hungary, Ireland, Italy, Latvia, The Netherlands, Poland, Slovakia, Spain and United Kingdom

-• Stable situation.
-The sensitivity of the populations stayed in the range observed in Europe in the previous 16 years.
+- In 2022, monitoring was carried out in Czech Republic, France, Germany, Ireland, Italy, Poland, Spain and the United Kingdom - In 2021, monitoring was carried out in Denmark, France, Germany, Hungary, Ireland, Italy, Poland, Spain and United Kingdom - In 2020, monitoring was carried out in Denmark, France, Germany, Hungary, Ireland, Italy, Latvia, The Netherlands, Poland, Slovakia, Spain and United Kingdom - Stable situation.
+The sensitivity of the populations stayed in the range observed in Europe in the previous 17 years.